EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

-  bJumpWithoutEnoughAP - allows jumping while over-encumbered with 0 AP bRemoveEncumbranceMessage - removes the "You are over-encumbered and cannot run!" message bAllowRunWithoutEnoughAP - allows running while over-encumbered with 0 AP
+  bJumpWithoutEnoughAP - allows jumping while over-encumbered with 0 AP bRemoveEncumbranceMessage - removes the "You are over-encumbered and cannot run!" message bAllowRunWithoutEnoughAP - allows running while over-encumbered with 0 AP bWeightBasedAPPenalty - scale the AP drain by how overencumbered you are, i.e. iAPDrainCost * CurrentWeight/MaxWeight bInCombatOnly - only decrease action points when running while in combat fAPRegenMult - multiplier applied to action point regeneration while moving

 bEnteringVATSCostsAP
 Adds an AP penalty for entering VATS.